 Cynicism becomes Blackie Norton as it did most of Clark Gable’s prewar characters, him forever the man who knew motives of other men, and as much women's, for selfish device all were.
 Never bitter over simple truth as he saw it, Gable characters navigated a Depression on strict survival of fittest terms and never finished last, except if he did murder like in Manhattan Melodrama (where he was another Blackie), or otherwise squared himself with the state as in Hold Your Man and No Man of Her Own.
 San Francisco puts Gable before higher authority that is God himself, to which Blackie, indeed any Gable creation, must submit.
 Rules chiseled deep on Code tablets made Gable, in fact any too-singular man (like also Cagney at Warners), submit meek, if at tail ends of narrative, so patrons put wise by word-of-mouth could leave the theatre at bowing point and spare themselves seeing idols give in, or onscreen die.
 One could only “be” Clark Gable by surviving all his adventures, at the least keeping attitude intact.
 Gable as knowing truth of life and bending it to his will was food of China Seas, Mutiny on the Bounty, in-the-know to extreme in Too Hot to Handle, the deity again his opponent for Strange Cargo, pulling scams in Honky Tonk, another candidate for walking out on a third act.
 “Peter Warne” in It Happened One Night brought Gable deserved Best Actor plaudit for supplying Claudette Colbert, and us, much welcome instruct for dodging Depression potholes, Gable the ideal companion to navigate reality’s bumpy road.
 His credo was ideal to the thirties, less so after a war Gable helped win but found himself less relevant for doing so.
 Maybe it was so many men and women now knowing the score that made Gable’s persona less needed to instruct.
 Many noted how he “changed” after the conflict, certainly his vehicles did.
 Lucky for the venerable star to by then have accumulated such reservoir of good will as to sustain a career to its finish, if a premature one, but could Gable have fit at all in dread onrush that was the sixties?

 The Golden Gate bridge was nearing completion, in fact did complete, as San Francisco made eleven-month run across a more-than-receptive marketplace, that the general play-off period for major releases past first-runs to eventual fade in small towns and grind placement.
 San Francisco was a must-see for being first to place viewership inside a disaster, to feel carnage as it happened, a come-to-life tableau like what the St. Louis fair did for Galveston in 1904.
 San Francisco was in short, the picture you had to see in 1936-37.
 L.B.
-Mayer declared it best after an initial screening: “Now that’s what I call a prestige picture!”
+Mayer spoke it best after an initial screening: “Now that’s what I call a prestige picture!”
 Concept of a great city restoring itself mirrored America as a still-struggling whole, though light, if faint, was visible from most tunnels, and fun of seeing others in worse straits could not be underestimated.
 San Francisco was also time-out for sentimental journey to a Barbary Coast, rogues living to suit themselves, a fighting priest, times we’d like reliving save the Earthquake.
 San Francisco was like 1933’s The Bowery if less rude.
 Still there are shocks not from earth moving, but dialogue you'd not expect to stay in.
 Blackie’s coming on to Mary is at first resisted, a posture new to him.
 “You don’t have to stall me, honey,” he says, figuring MacDonald/Mary for soiled dove off pavements, “I guess you got some john on the street, is that it?”
 That last surprised far back as first viewing, for even then I knew a “john” related to prostitution … in fact defined as a client or customer of a prostitute, which Blackie assumes Mary is.
 I checked the script as credited to Anita Loos and Robert Hopkins, where the line reads, “I guess you’ve got some john on the string, haven’t you?”
 Did Gable paraphrase, or was there rewrite on the set?
 “Street” and “string” convey different meaning if slight.
 Just the fact “john” was spoke at all in a Code release makes me wonder if overseers understood gravity of the word.
 Hopkins “unearthed” what was referred to as early century slang for pressbook purpose, “some John on the string” said to mean “new boyfriend.” (note capitol “J” as if to suggest an individual named “John”).
 I suspect he knew better and just made that up to rinse off a gamey line snuck in for this occasion to otherwise well-policed content.

 9 Comments: